Friday, December 23, 2011

 23.12.11.
 Liquefaction mud oozing from a pavement, by a drain, soon after M5.8 & M5.3 quakes, during a quake swarm, Packe St

-Shopping out, I drove to Packe St, parking near Jake's flat in Geraldine St. Brown liquefaction water oozed along Packe St curb, brown quakemire oozed from a pavement hole.
-Diarrhoea.
+Shopping out, I drove to Packe St, parking near Jake's flat in Geraldine St. Brown liquefaction-water oozed along Packe St curb, brown quakemire oozed from a footpath hole like diarrhoea!

 23.12.11.
 Bealey Ave traffic, passing Speights Ale House, during the first hour of the quake swarm, soon after M5.8 & M5.3 quakes

 Jake's cell phone was down, so we walked to Speights Ale House, Bealey Ave, where Jake worked.
 Boozers boozed on two verandahs.
 Two old geezers boozed at a table inside.
-Staff worked the bar & in the kitchen, where Leah asked for Jake.
+Staff worked the bar & in the kitchen where Leah asked for Jake.
 No Jake, not on shift.
-Quake clean up done, a bin full of broken, maroon crockery by the bar.
+Quake clean-up was complete: a bin-full of broken, maroon crockery by the bar.

 23.12.11.
 Bealey Ave, Speights Ale House patrons, reasonably safe on a verandah, during a quake swarm, soon after the M5.8 & M5.3 quakes